 Low Cost Psychotherapy.
 I realize this listing is not about free therapy but I wanted to include a blurb for “psychotherapy” as well.
 A wonderful place to find quality low-cost psychotherapy is to go through universities or post-graduate institutes that are training psychotherapists.
 Many of the therapists on staff are graduates and not current students and many are experienced therapists who working on obtaining advanced degrees or certifications in specific theories or techniques.
 These therapists are also highly supervised which results in quality care.

 Here is Boulder we have the Naropa University which is a wonderful place to for healing.
 When I was practicing in Washington, DC I referred many people the Institute of Contemporary Psychotherapy and Psychoanalysis (ICP&P).
 ICP&P has a wonderful referral network for low cost therapy.
 It may take a little searching but fantastic low cost therapy is available.

 There are many avenues to healing and there is no “one size fits all” for personal growth.
 You might need to try many different avenues of healing before you find relief.
 Don’t let your financial resources stop you from moving forward in your life or from seeking help.
 There are so many ways to experience healing, relief and growth and the right one is just a click away.
 Have faith, do your research and please reach out if you have any questions.

-Ashley Seeger, LCSW is a psychotherapist in Boulder, Colorado and and has over 17 years of experience helping people shift their perceptions to allow more love, joy and success into their lives.
+Ashley Seeger, LCSW is a psychotherapist practicing online and out of her sunny office in South Boulder, Colorado and and has over 20 years of experience helping people shift their perceptions to allow more love, joy and success into their lives.